Passenger Accident Lawyer

 When a passenger is injured in a car accident caused by the driver of the vehicle that the passenger was riding in, the passenger has the right to file an accident claim against the driver’s insurance company.

 Thousands of people are involved in car accidents every day.
-This can be a confusing and difficult experience.
-The situation is often further complicated when the insurance companies cannot decide who is at fault and therefore liable for the accident.
-However, when you are a passenger in a car accident, you know that you were not to blame and are certainly not responsible.
+This can be a confusing and challenging experience.
+The situation is often further complicated when the insurance companies cannot decide who is at fault and, therefore, liable for the accident.
+However, when you are a passenger in a car accident, you know you are not to blame and are certainly not responsible.
 So, what should you do if you were injured in a car accident as a passenger?

 St. Louis Passenger Accident Claims

 When a passenger is injured in a car accident caused by the driver of the vehicle that the passenger was riding in, the passenger has the right to file an accident claim against the driver’s insurance company.
-An injured passenger cannot collect from both drivers of the vehicle an amount that is higher than the total value of the claim.
-However, in case one owner or driver does not have sufficient coverage to cover the total damages, the passenger may be able to make a claim against the other driver.
+An injured passenger cannot collect an amount higher than the total value of the claim from both vehicle drivers.
+However, if one owner or driver does not have sufficient coverage to cover the total damages, the passenger may be able to claim the other driver.

-There are, however, some cases where one of the drivers is negligent and the other is not.
-In such cases, a passenger accident claim is filed against the negligent driver only.
+There are, however, some cases where one of the drivers is negligent, and the other is not.
+In such cases, a passenger accident claim is only filed against the negligent driver.
 If neither driver is found to be at fault, the passenger can file a No-Fault Claim or Personal Injury Protection (PIP) against the driver to get compensation for their medical expenses and lost wages.
 The case should generally be settled after completion of medical treatment.

-Once a car accident claim is filed, the insurance company will conduct an investigation to determine the at-fault driver.
+Once a car accident claim is filed, the insurance company will investigate to determine the at-fault driver.
 They do this by reviewing police reports, obtaining statements from all involved parties, and speaking to witnesses who may have any information regarding the accident.

-There are a number of scenarios where a driver can have one or more passengers traveling with them in their vehicle.
-The more passengers that are in a car, the more risk there is of injury in the event of an accident.
-For instance, if a car is hit on the passenger side when there is no passenger, the driver may sustain only minor injuries.
+There are several scenarios in which a driver can have one or more passengers in their vehicle.
+The more passengers in a car, the more risk of injury in the event of an accident.
+For instance, if a car is hit on the passenger side with no passenger, the driver may sustain only minor injuries.
 However, in that same accident, if there is a passenger next to the driver, more serious injuries can result.

 Each scenario presents its own unique set of circumstances, thus resulting in varied passenger car accident claims.
 Some of the possible passenger injuries include:

-If you were a passenger that has been involved in a car accident, you may have questions about your legal rights.
+If you were a passenger involved in a car accident, you may have questions about your legal rights.
 The Hoffmann Law Firm can help you with your injury claim.

 Passenger Claim v.
 Friend

-However, when the driver is a friend, many hurt passengers have a hard time seeking compensation.
-A passenger may feel guilty about this type of car accident claim but a hurt passenger should not have to bear the brunt of the financial burden the accident has caused out of guilt or fear of angering a friend.
+However, when the driver is a friend, many hurt passengers have difficulty seeking compensation.
+A passenger may feel guilty about this type of car accident claim, but a hurt passenger should not bear the brunt of the financial burden the accident has caused out of guilt or fear of angering a friend.

 In a typical car accident, the person who is not at fault seeks compensation from the person who is.
 This may or may not result in a lawsuit.
 Generally, a settlement is reached before a lawsuit needs to be filed.

-Keep in mind that filing a personal injury claim to receive compensation for your injuries, doesn’t mean that it is a personal attack against your friend.
-If you have suffered serious injuries, it may be the only way to get the financial compensation you need to move forward.
+Remember that filing a personal injury claim to receive compensation doesn’t mean it is a personal attack against your friend.
+If you have suffered severe injuries, it may be the only way to get the financial compensation you need to move forward.

 Stranger Liability versus Friend Liability

 Friend liability is where many hurt passengers have a hard time seeking compensation.
-This is where the passenger pursues compensation from the driver of the vehicle they were riding in.
-A passenger may feel guilty about this type of car accident claim, however, the driver’s insurance company will cover the expense of the claim.
-A hurt passenger should not have to bear the brunt of the financial burden the accident has caused out of guilt or fear of angering a friend.
+This is where the passenger pursues compensation from the vehicle driver they were riding in.
+A passenger may feel guilty about this type of car accident claim.
+However, the driver’s insurance company will cover the expense of the claim.
+A hurt passenger should not bear the brunt of the financial burden the accident has caused out of guilt or fear of angering a friend.

 Case Study – The Driver Lost Control

-Even in a single car accident, a passenger has the right to pursue compensation.
-This was the case with a female passenger in a truck where the driver lost control of the vehicle and rolled off of a bridge.
+Even in a single-car accident, a passenger can pursue compensation.
+This was the case with a female passenger in a truck where the driver lost control of the vehicle and rolled off a bridge.
 The claimant was able to settle for $300,000 for a broken leg and other injuries she sustained as a result of the accident.
-It is important to remember that the driver is required to carry car insurance for just these kinds of unfortunate incidents.
+It is important to remember that the driver must carry car insurance for just these unfortunate incidents.

-When claiming friend liability, the insurance company may try and place some of the blame on the passenger for causing the accident.
+When claiming friend liability, the insurance company may try to place some of the blame on the passenger for causing the accident.
 For example, if the driver was drunk, the insurance company may counter that you allowed yourself to be a passenger in the vehicle.
-A St. Louis accident injury lawyer can help you to show that the negligence on your friends part was something you could not predict.
+A St. Louis accident injury lawyer can help you show that the negligence on your friend’s part was something you could not predict.

 Types of Passenger Accidents

-A passenger in a vehicle is just as susceptible to injury in an accident as the driver is.
-In some cases more so, such as in a T-bone car accident where the passenger side of the vehicle bears the brunt of the impact.
-This can be particularly frustrating for a passenger who has no control over the situation or the way in which the driver is handling the vehicle.
+A passenger in a vehicle is just as susceptible to injury in an accident as the driver—in some cases more so, such as in a T-bone car accident, where the passenger side of the vehicle bears the brunt of the impact.
+This can be particularly frustrating for a passenger who lacks control over the situation or how the driver handles the vehicle.

-Other types of car accidents that can cause serious injuries to the passengers include:
+Other types of car accidents that can cause severe injuries to the passengers include:

-Often these types of car accidents leave the victims with serious, debilitating injuries that they may have to deal with for a lifetime.
-They result in costly medical bills, lost wages, loss of earning capacity, therapy and other problems that create emotional and financial struggles.
+Often, these types of car accidents leave the victims with severe, debilitating injuries that they may have to deal with for a lifetime.
+They result in costly medical bills, lost wages, loss of earning capacity, therapy, and other problems that create emotional and financial struggles.

 Don’t let loyalty stand in the way of pursuing compensation for your injuries.
-Just keep in mind that the driver’s insurance is designed to protect their assets while providing a way for a victim to recover damages from an accident they were responsible for.
+Just remember that driver’s insurance is designed to protect their assets while providing a way for victims to recover damages from an accident they were responsible for.

 Standoff Between Parties in Accidents Involving Two Cars

-This is a case where both drivers are at fault.
-This can lead to a battle on settling the liability.
+In this case, both drivers are at fault, which can lead to a battle to settle the liability.
 For instance, one insurer may argue that its driver was less responsible for causing the accident.
 Since neither of the insurance companies is willing to admit liability, a dispute arises.
-In the process, a lot of time is lost and justice is delayed.
+In the process, a lot of time is lost, and justice is delayed.

-When the case comes for hearing, the jury makes the final decision.
+The jury makes the final decision when the case comes for a hearing.
 Decisions are often 50/50 responsibility or a possible 75/25 responsibility.
 The first decision means that both insurance companies will provide equal compensation.
-The second means that the insurance company found more responsible pays 75% of the amount while the other pays 25%.
+The second means that the insurance company found that those more responsible pay 75% of the amount while the other pays 25%.

 Accidents Involving More Than One Passenger

 Where more than two passengers are involved, the driver’s insurance company may not settle any claims.
-Settling the claim gets complicated if the passengers’ claim exceeds the insurance amount of the driver or the passengers are unwilling to share the offered amount among themselves.
-When there is a standoff, the insurer cannot settle any of the passenger’s individual claims and the passengers may have to file a suit to settle the share.
+A settlement gets complicated if the passengers’ claim exceeds the driver’s insurance amount or the passengers are unwilling to share the offered amount.
+When there is a standoff, the insurer cannot settle any of the passengers’ claims, and the passengers may have to file a suit to pay the share.

 Using Medical Payments Coverage